OliviaTabares/STAT545-hw-Rodriguez-Arelis-Alexi/hw03/hw3_dplyr_ggplot2.md

 | Europe    | Albania     |  1982|   70.420|
 | Europe    | Albania     |  1992|   71.581|

 The previous table only shows the first 20 rows of subset `task_4_table`.
-We can get summary tables that count down the number of countries by `year` and `continent` in the following way in column `Number`:
+We can get summary tables that count down the number of countries by `year` and `continent` in the following way with column `Number`:

 ``` r
 task_4_table_country_freq <- task_4_table %>%